 If he doesn’t stop trying to save your life he’s going to kill you.

 One of the most significant elements of the Harry Potter series is Ron Weasley’s frequent ability to come up with humorous and witty retorts.
 These lines are spoken by Ron Weasley to Harry Potter when they are discussing Dobby’s attempts to prevent Harry from coming to Hogwarts and the rogue bludger that Dobby set on Harry to somehow send him back home.
 This prompts Ron to exclaim the aforementioned lines.

-Dobby, being a house-elf, is unable to directly tell Harry about the cruel plot to open the Chamber of Secrets, and is therefore forced to do the only thing he knows to prevent Harry from staying in Hogwarts – Use his magic to somehow maim or injure Harry and eventually send him back to Privet Drive.
+Dobby, being a house-elf, is unable to tell Harry directly about the cruel plot to open the Chamber of Secrets and is therefore forced to do the only thing he knows to prevent Harry from staying in Hogwarts – Use his magic to somehow maim or injure Harry and eventually send him back to Privet Drive.
 Ron is right to say that if Dobby doesn’t stop trying to save Harry’s life.
 He might just end up killing him.

 Lockhart’ll sign anything if it stands still long enough.

 These lines are spoken by Ronald Weasley in the 10th chapter of the book.
 Ron says these lines in response to Hermione trying to defend Lockhart as being very good-natured.